Secure Access Service Edge (SASE) Market to Grow Over 500% by 2025; According to 650 Group

 "We anticipate that security and networking industries will consolidate together in the coming years.
 The emergence of SASE, which is a combination of both security technology and networking technology, is part of a larger trend that will drive vendor consolidation," said Chris DePuy, Technology Analyst at 650 Group.
 "There is tremendous opportunity for new vendors to stake their claim in this increasingly complex computing environment."

-650 Group offers the SASE report for $995 to a single user at a single company and $1,995 to a group of five users at a single company and have additional options for redistribution and external use of the data.
-To purchase: https://www.650group.com/secure-access-service-edge-report.html
+To purchase the report, we offer this report for $995 to a single user at a single company and $1,995 to a group of five users at a single company and have additional options for redistribution and external use of the data.
+To purchase: https://www.650group.com/secure-access-service-edge-report.html.

 The report also discusses the impact of the changes to existing vendors in the security industry, such as Cloudflare, Fortinet, Palo Alto Networks, ZScaler, and to vendors in the networking industry, such as Cisco Systems, HPE Aruba, Juniper Networks, Huawei, VMWare and others.